Indicates UIUC access only: must be on university network or able to authenticate using NetID

 This World Bank database provides a wide range of socioeconomic, financial, environmental, and health-related data for 1960 to the present.
 Database interface allows you to create your own data tables for countries of your choosing.

-A collection of recommended sources from the United Nations Crime and Justice Information Network.
+A collection of recommended sources from the United Nations Office on Drugs and Crimes.

 Economic and social statistics on the countries and territories of the world, with particular reference to children's well-being.
 Combined international statistics are available in the annual report The State of the World's Children.